alloc/picorun/readme.md

 # picorun

 Run commands in parallel, with labels and colors, from CLI or JS.
+Automatically finds executables in `./node_modules/.bin`.

 ```sh
 pnpm add picorun